 We work in partnership with the West Hertfordshire Teaching School Alliance, The Harpenden Heads Consortium and the Local Authority to ensure our staff have exposure to high quality CPD.
 All staff have professional development written in to their performance management and are encouraged to think about progression.
 We know that to continue to provide the best education for our pupils, our staff need continuous education too.
 We also take part in work with other schools and establishments, including moderation, to ensure that staff are constantly engaged in professional dialogue.
 Staff appraisal creates clear career paths for all and enables the Board and Executive Head to succession plan.
 Strategies include opportunities for staff to collaborate with colleagues, experience work in more than one Trust Academy and middle leaders are effectively deployed to sustain and enhance their impact.
-We believe that staff welfare promotes quality in performance and productivity and focussing on this is key to our mission.
-A commitment to Staff wellbeing maintains motivation and reduces absence.
+We believe that staff welfare promotes quality in performance and productivity and focusing on this is key to our mission.
+A commitment to staff wellbeing maintains motivation and reduces absence.
 It will be fundamental to our recruitment and retention strategy (a national issue) and will encourage the best staff to work with us while guaranteeing the best performance at the same time.
 We are also aware that happy staff equal happy pupils.
 We aspire to have realistic expectations of staff that are relevant to their role and provide support and guidance across the Trust.
 All staff are clear what their role is and have a development and training plan to help achieve optimum performance.
 The Trust is constantly seeking ways to reward staff and provide benefits to all employees.
+We are developing relationships with other strategic partners to create a platform for this and also open a wider range of CPD opportunities, and these opportunities should be available to all.